rhm12399/flag-capture/README.md

-CaptureTheFlag
+flag-capture
 ==============

-A minimal RTPG intended to let Rick encounter the same issues students will, plus I want to build TRPG.
+A minimal RTPG intended to let Rick encounter the same issues sutdents have wit git, github, and Travis CI

-Also use this to get used to git and github